-A: Each year the MQG staff determine the makeup of the jury.
-It is made up of MQG staff, board members and at least one MQG member that is not on the staff or board.
+The jury is made up of 4-5 members.
+Each year the MQG staff determine the makeup of the jury.
+It is made up of MQG staff, board members, and at least one MQG member that is not on the staff or board.

 The MQG follows common practice in the art/quilt world not to share the names of jurors.

 Objectivity and impartiality are required of jurors.
 If a juror feels that he/she cannot remain objective or impartial, he/she must stand down for jurying of that quilt and will not submit a score.

 Jurying is a “blind” system meaning that the jurors are given only the quilt title, category, and if the quilt is an original design, made from a pattern or other source of inspiration.
 Additionally, the jury can read the artist’s statement.

-There are 3 judges
+There are 3 judges.

-The QuiltCon judges are: an NACQJ (or equivalent) certified judge, a modern quilter, and a person with a demonstrated sense of design with a preference for someone outside the quilting world.
+Usually, the QuiltCon judges are: an NACQJ (or equivalent) certified judge, a modern quilter, and a person with a demonstrated sense of design with a preference for someone outside the quilting world.

 Judges are selected and hired by the MQG staff.